 Now let’s look at two payment systems located in two different countries: France and USA.

 If a French Bank wants to send or receive US dollars, then it needs to get access to the USA payments systems.
 The same thing applies to a US Bank.
 If it wants to send or receive EUR, then it needs to get access to the EUR payments systems.
 And how do they do that?
 Simply by becoming a customer of a Bank located in the monetary zone that they want to access.
 A bank, customer of another bank?
 This may sound weird for beginners.
 But that is the case.
 Look at the next figure that introduces correspondent account relationships.

 The French Bank (Bank 5 on the picture) asks a US bank offering correspondent account services to open an account for itself.
 The US Bank (Bank E on the picture) may do the same, but it is not mandatory.
 We see on the picture that Bank 5 becomes an end party of Bank E and Bank E becomes an end party of Bank 5.
 (It is assumed that Both Bank 5 and Bank E offer correspondent account services).

-When the French bank opens an account with a bank in the USA, both banks enter into what is called correspondent account relationship.
-The bank in the USA becomes the correspondent of the french Bank in USD currency.
-The account is opened in the book of the bank in the USA, but it is the account of the french bank.
+When the French bank opens an account with a bank in the USA, both banks enter into what is called a correspondent account relationship.
+The bank in the USA becomes the correspondent of the French Bank in USD currency.
+The account is opened in the book of the bank in the USA, but it is the account of the French bank.